• About

 Solution: Use a portable light source

 We can solve this loophole easily by using a light source.
-A light source is the rightful aid to your mobile film clips for numerous reasons:
+A light source is a rightful aid to your mobile film clips for numerous reasons:

 • Smartphones have smaller image sensors and lens in comparison with camcorders.
 Good lighting helps us avoid shadows and grains in our video.